s-victor/TinyPedal/docs/customization.md

 Heatmap editor is used for editing [Heatmap Preset](#heatmap-preset).
 Note, any changes will only be saved and take effect after clicking `Apply` or `Save` Button.

 Each row represents a target temperature and corresponding color.
-First column is temperature degree value in `Celsius` and keeps one decimal place.
+First column is temperature degree value in `Celsius`, and up to one decimal place is kept.
 Second column is corresponding color (HEX code).
 Double-click on color to open color dialog.

 To add temperature, click `Add` button.